lixali/image_processing/README.md

 Currently 1, 2 ,3a, 3b, 3c, 3d are basically finished.
 The runpipeline executable file is generated in Windows and it is .exe file.
 To run it in Macbook or Linux, the runpipeline.cpp file can be re-compiled (there should not be any error when re-compiling in Macbook or Linux; it should only take seconds). house_1.ppm is a "P6" ppm image file for testing purpose.
-The runpipeline.cpp supports both P6 and P3 headers.
+The runpipeline.cpp supports both P6 and P3 headers (P6 is by default; P3 can be set in the cpp file).
 And when reading the .cpp file, please search for "as required" keywords because important lines of codes' comments start with "as required".